sgang007/vrStreamer/README.md

-Derived from the work on patick at http://www.patrickcatanzariti.com
+Derived from the work of patick at http://www.patrickcatanzariti.com